daissh04/chat-space/README.md

 ### Association
 - has_many :user_groups
-- has_many :users, through: :user_group
+- has_many :users, through: :user_groups
 - has_many :messages